9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 1/III. Incident response tools.md

 	- This **data is then normalized** to remove non-essential attributes and create consistency in log records.
 	- After normalization, the **data is analyzed** against configured rules to detect security incidents, which are categorized and reported as alerts for security analysts to review.
 - **SIEM Data Collection:** SIEM tools can collect a huge volume of raw data from multiple sources, which may not all be relevant for security analysis.
 Data normalization helps clean up and make data consistent for analysis.
-- **SOAR Introduction:** Security Orchestration, Automation, and Response (SOAR) is introduced as a collection of applications, tools, and workflows that use automation to respond to security events and incidents.
+- **SOAR Introduction:** Security Orchestration, Automation, and Response (SOAR) is introduced as a collection of applications, tools, and workflows that use automation to ***respond to security events and incidents***.
 SOAR can also be used for tracking and managing cases, where multiple incidents form a case, and SOAR centralizes the management of these incidents.

 The video provides a clear understanding of how SIEM tools work to monitor and analyze security-related data and introduces SOAR as a tool for automating analysis and response to security events and incidents.
 The car dashboard analogy makes the concept more relatable and understandable for learners.